-Write up who has specific authorities and responsibilities for Surface Water.
+Write up who has specific authorities and responsibilities for Water - Roof Water Supply.
 Think about managers, supervisors and other people as may be necessary.

-Example: The business operator has overall responsibility for ensuring that surface water used in the business is fit for its intended use.
+Example: The business operator has overall responsibility for ensuring the roof water used in the business is fit for its intended use.

-Water that a business draws from a surface supply needs to be treated to a level that ensures it is clean and safe for making food, cleaning food areas and for using for personal hygiene.
+Water that a business draws from a roof supply needs to be treated to a level that ensures it is clean and safe for making food, cleaning food areas and for using for personal hygiene.